lee-vincent/terraform-aws-rubrik-cloud-cluster-es/example/README.md

 ## Step-by-Step Instructions

+0. Subscribe to Rubrik Cloud Cluster v7.0 in the AWS Marketplace

 1. Register for the [Rubrik Support Portal][rubrik_support].
 This is optional but required to access the Rubrik GUI in step 8.

 2. Configure your local environment with AWS CLI credentials.
 Open a terminal/shell and run the following: